r0gue-io/pop-node/pop-api/README.md

 ## Pop API

 The `pop-api` crate provides a high-level interface that allows smart contracts to seamlessly interact with Pop, a blockchain built to power innovative and impactful solutions on Polkadot.
-Designed for stability, simplicity and efficiency, the API abstracts away the complexities of the runtime, enabling developers to focus on building powerful applications rather than managing intricate blockchain details.
+Designed for stability, simplicity, and efficiency, the API abstracts away the complexities of the runtime, enabling developers to focus on building powerful applications rather than managing intricate blockchain details.